DnVertz/NetworkedPlatformer/README.md

 1. CPU - at least 2 cores and 64bit
 2. RAM-  at least 2GB
 3. GPU - integrated or discrete
-4. Storage - atleast 1mb/s reads and writes with 2mb free
+4. Storage - atleast 1mb/s reads and writes with 2mb storage free
 5. A stable internet connection with atleast 1mb/s up and down

 ### Minimum Software Specs: